People's Democracy (Ireland): Foundation

 It was initially led by a committee of ten members which consisted of Queen's University students Malcolm Miles, Fergus Woods, Anne McBurnley, Ian Godall, Bernadette Devlin, Joe Martin, Eddie McCamely, Michael O'Kane and Patricia Drinan, as well as Kevin Boyle, a law lecturer at QUB.
-Other prominent members included Cyril Toman, Eamon McCann and Michael Farrell.
+Other prominent members included Eilis McDermott, Cyril Toman, Eamon McCann and Michael Farrell.

 The name of the group was selected by accident, according to Bernadette Devlin.

 After marches in Belfast, in imitation of Martin Luther King Jr.'s March 1965 Selma to Montgomery marches, about 40 People's Democracy members held a four-day march between Belfast and Derry starting on 1 January 1969.
 The march was repeatedly attacked by loyalists along its route, including an incident at Burntollet bridge on 4 January where the marchers were attacked by about 200 unionists, including off-duty special constables, armed with iron bars, bottles and stones, while the RUC stood by and watched.

 PD became increasingly radicalised as a result of these events.
 They also attacked the censorship laws in the Republic — earning a rebuke from Ruairi Quinn and Basil Miller, then leaders of Students for Democratic Action, a revolutionary socialist student organisation, for letting British imperialism off the hook.
 In later years, members of the PD either quit politics altogether or became independent left-wing activists (such as Devlin and Farrell).